 You too can grow miracle fruit trees from seeds.
 Seeds must be fresh!
 To grow miracle fruit seedlings you can scatter (sow) your miracle fruit seeds right after enjoying them.
-Simply grab a handful and spread them on the surface of a container filled with damp potting mix.
+Simply grab a handful of miracle fruit seeds and spread them on the surface of a container filled with damp potting mix.
 Cover them lightly with potting soil.

 You can also plant seeds in one gal containers using one or two seeds per pot.
 Your success rate will generally be very high.
 Start them out during the spring or summer.
 Grow them indoors in winter using fluorescent grow lights.Try planting many seeds together.
 Set the seeds two inches away from each other around the perimeter of a 3 gallon container.
 Don’t forget to use all the space in the container.
 The Idea is to create a pattern planting, working in towards the center of the container.
 When your seedlings are a few inches tall gently poke them out with a finger or two and transplant them to one gal pots.
 We like a mix of coconut fiber (coir) and pine bark conditioner with added perlite.